 Below are some of the many advantages of individual therapy:

-1. Therapist-patient bonding
+1. Therapist-patient bonding in individual therapy

 The connection between therapist and patient is one of the most crucial aspects of treatment, as progress can be delayed or stifled if a patient does not feel comfortable with their therapist.